ADHD and Dopamine: Why Your Brain's Reward System Works Differently

 What Is Dopamine?
 And Why Does It Matter?

-Dopamine is a neurotransmitter, or chemical messenger, that plays a central role in your brain’s:
+Dopamine is a neurotransmitter, or chemical messenger, that plays a central role in your brain.
+It influences how you feel pleasure, stay motivated, and sustain effort toward a goal.
+And plays key roles in:

 It’s like your brain’s internal “gold star” system—helping you feel good when you complete a task, meet a goal, or learn something new.

-In neurotypical brains, dopamine flows smoothly through established pathways, lighting up the brain’s reward center and reinforcing productive behaviors.
+In neuronormal brains, dopamine flows smoothly through established pathways, lighting up the brain’s reward center and reinforcing productive behaviors.
+In ADHD, those pathways can be less efficient, meaning dopamine signaling may not register rewards as strongly or consistently.

 Understanding Dopamine Pathways in the Brain